faranalytics/streams-logger/README.md

 # Streams Logger

-Streams is a type-safe logger for TypeScript and Node.
+Streams is a type-safe logger for TypeScript and Node.js.

 ## Introduction

-Streams offers an intuitive type-safe logging facility built on native Node streams.
+Streams offers an intuitive type-safe logging facility built on native Node.js streams.
 You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/graph-transform) in order to handle a wide range of logging scenarios.

 ### Features

 - Type-safe logging graphs.
-- Consume any native Node Readable, Writable, Duplex, or Transform stream and add it to your graph.
+- Consume any native Node.js Readable, Writable, Duplex, or Transform stream and add it to your graph.
 - A graph API pattern for constucting sophisticated logging graphs.
 - Error propagation and selective termination of inoperable graph components.